Correlation study of some solar activity indices in the cycles 21 - 23

+Figure 2 illustrates the high level of interconnection between solar activity indices versus $F_{10.7}$.
+We see that coefficients of linear regression (slope - $A$ and intercept - $B$) differ among themselves for the activity cycles 21 - 23.
+The most differences shows the Counts of flares index.

 When studied solar activity indices in 21, 22 and 23 solar activity cycles we separated out rise phases, cycle's maximum phase, cycle's minimum phase and decline phase.
 In case of linear regression we've found that the maximum values of correlation coefficients $K_{corr}$ reached for the rise and decline phases of the cycles.
-According to our calculations the highest values of correlation coefficients $K_{corr}$ we see in connection between W and $F_{10,7}$.
-Correlation coefficients $K_{corr}$ for linear regression for TSI versus $F_{10,7}$ are the minimal of all correlation coefficients determined here.
-Figure 3 also illustrates the high level of interconnection between 4 solar activity indices versus $F_{10,7}$.
-Also we see that coefficients of linear regression (slope and intercept) differ among themselves for the activity cycles 21 - 23.
+According to our calculations the highest values of correlation coefficients $K_{corr}$ we see in connection between SSN and $F_{10.7}$.
+Correlation coefficients $K_{corr}$ for linear regression for TSI versus $F_{10.7}$ are the minimal of all correlation coefficients determined here.

-The cyclic variation of fluxes in different spectral ranges and lines at the 11-year time scale are widely spread phenomenon for F, G and K stars (not only for the Sun), see Bruevich \& Kononovich (2011).
-The chromospheric activity indices (radiative fluxes at the centers of the H and K emission lines of Ca II - $396,8$ and $393,4$ nm respectively) for solar-type stars were studied during HK project by Baliunas (1995) at Mount Wilson observational program during 45 years, from 1965 to the present time.
-Authors of the HK project supposed that all the solar-type stars with well determined cyclic activity about 25\% of the time remain in the Maunder minimum conditions.
-Some scientists proposed that the solar activity in future cycle 24 will be very low and similar to activity during the Maunder minimum period.
-Unlike this mention Chumak \& Matveychuk (2010) predicted the main parameters of the new $24^{th}$ cycle closed to the usual activity cycle's parameters not similar to the cycle's characteristics during the Maunder minimum.
-At Figure 2 for yearly W we also see (if we continue the imaginary line, enveloped the maximums) the influence of the century cyclicity to the $24^{th}$ cycle's W maximum values.
+The cyclic variation of fluxes in different spectral ranges and lines at the 11-year time scale are widely spread phenomenon for F, G and K stars (not only for the Sun), see (Bruevich \& Kononovich 2011, Bruevich \& Ivanov-Kholodnyj 2011).
+The chromospheric activity indices (radiative fluxes at the centers of the $H$ and $K$ emission lines of Ca II - $396.8$ and $393.4$ nm respectively) for solar-type stars were studied during HK-project by (Baliunas {\it et al.} 1995) at Mount Wilson observational program during 45 years, from 1965 to the present time.
+Authors of the HK-project supposed that all the solar-type stars with well determined cyclic activity about 25\% of the time remain in the Maunder minimum conditions.
+Some scientists proposed that the solar activity in the cycle 24 will be very low and similar to activity during the Maunder minimum period.
+We can see now that although the new cycle of activity is not characterized by very high SSN values, however, the activity in the cycle 24 is significantly higher than in the Maunder minimum period.